Whiteknight/Rosella/libraries/core.md

    of type specifier, any of which can be used to refer to an underlying Parrot Class, and can therefore be used to create new objects.

+### Global Instance Registry

+Rosella contains a global instance registry.
+This is a globally-visible hash which can be used to store instances of objects that need to be kept available for components to use repeatedly.
+This is a mechanism which is typically only used by the various Rosella libraries themselves to store certain persistant data values.

+This mechanism is not necessarily designed for user code to use directly, although it does provide a mechanism for user code to override some defaults used internally by Rosella.

+Register a global instance:

+    using Rosella.register_global;
+    register_global("name", value);

+    using Rosella.get_global;
+    var foo = get_global("name");

 ## Namespaces

 ### Rosella